Tens of thousands of Syrians abroad vote in early poll

 Inside the embassy, men and women voted.
 None said they had voted for the two candidates other than Assad - Hassan Abdallah al-Nouri and lawmaker Maher Abdel-Hafiz Hajjar.

 "Allah, Syria and Bashar only," the crowd of men shouted inside the ballot room.
-Many of the staff and volunteers who were helping to organize the election wore pro-Assad T-shirts.
+Many of the staff and volunteers who were helping to organise the election wore pro-Assad T-shirts.

 Radwan Said, a 23-year-old man from the Syrian province of Raqqa, said he had voted for Assad.
 "He's the only choice.
 He will crush the terrorists," he told Reuters.